daBatmanCoder/ArnaconJ/README.md

 - **ENTRY_POINT_URL**: URL for the network's entry point.
 - **CHAIN_ID**: Identifier for the blockchain network.

-## Cellact Components
+## Arnacon Components

-Detailed overview of each component within the `Cellact` directory.
+Detailed overview of each component within the `Arnacon` directory.

 ### CellContracts

-Extends `Contracts` to provide specific contract addresses for the Cellact ecosystem.
+Extends `Contracts` to provide specific contract addresses for the Arnacon ecosystem.

 ### Cloud Functions